Forest fires near Russian-held Chernobyl nuclear plant raise radiation fears, Ukraine says

 With the onset of climate change, “nuclear wildfires present a pressing yet little discussed problem” that requires urgent attention, the study said.

+“Fires are more and more frequent because of drier weather,” said Kate Brown, professor in the history of science at the Massachusetts Institute of Technology.The dry weather was “starkly noticeable” over the past decade, she added.

-On Monday, the International Atomic Energy Agency, the U.N. nuclear watchdog, said that a “long-delayed” rotation of technical staff at the Chernobyl plant has been completed, allowing staff to return home for the first time since Russian forces occupied the site last month.
+On Monday the IAEA, the U.N. nuclear watchdog, said that a “long-delayed” rotation of technical staff at the Chernobyl plant site has been completed, allowing staff to return home for the first time since Russian forces occupied the site last month.

 Seizing the Chernobyl plant was among Moscow’s first strategic gains, after the Russian Defense Ministry confirmed that Russian forces had taken control of the area near the site as part of Russia’s wider invasion of Ukraine in February — sparking global alarm.
 The Zaporizhzhia nuclear power plant in southeastern Ukraine, Europe’s largest, has also been seized by Russian forces.